 After you install solar panels, the energy generated will convert into power for your home.
 To power your house this way, you can remain connected to the grid, go off-grid or use a hybrid system.

-Hybrid solar systems are similar to the familiar solar panel setup, though they use batteries alongside the sun's energy.
+Hybrid solar energy systems are similar to the familiar solar panel setup, though they use batteries alongside the sun's energy.

 During the day, your solar panels gather energy from the sun and charge the backup battery unit for use in your home.
 You can then use the hybrid solar electricity at night when your solar panels aren’t drawing power or if there’s a power outage.
 Hybrid solar's battery-ready system makes it perfect for you if your home needs energy at all times.

 Hybrid solar panels allow energy independence, and they don’t require as much maintenance and storage space or as many batteries as off-grid systems.

 Some considerations to keep in mind when using hybrid solar systems for your house include: